 Am I allowed to change or customise the standard Kaplan designs ?

-Yes, we allow all sorts of changes so long as they are buildable and compliant with regulations.
 You can make your home bigger or smaller, keep the same size and move walls and doors or simply swap room locations, as long as the changes are allowed with the design constraints.
 We love our designs and have designed them to be feasible, practical, furnishable and great value for money but we also understand and respect that our customers all have differing needs and requirements.
 In short, changes are allowed but its dependent on the house design and the land.
 Please contact us to discuss any changes you’d like with our building consultants.

 What is a CDC building approval ?